 The Academic Department Associate's office is HSS 112.
 Our Academic Department Associate is Ms. Katy Teska.
 Ms. Cecily Weber, our Clinical Program Associate, works as our clinic secretary and online graduate program support staff in HSS 113.
 Ms. Brenda Lee Locher is our program associate who assists with the post-baccalaureate program and graduate student advising in HSS 173.
-The Resource Room (HSS 107) is staffed by students employed to help in the CCD.
+The Resource Room (HSS 107) is staffed by students employed to help in the UWEC Speech and Language Clinic.

-The Center for Communication Disorders (CCD) includes 12 rooms for individual therapy, five special purpose rooms for group therapy (HSS 122, 149A, 149B, 182 & 184), an AAC Laboratory (HSS 136), the Intervention Technology Laboratory (HSS 116), and a kitchen (HSS 118) for therapy.
+The UWEC Speech and Language Clinic includes 12 rooms for individual therapy, five special purpose rooms for group therapy (HSS 122, 149A, 149B, 182 & 184), an AAC Laboratory (HSS 136), the Intervention Technology Laboratory (HSS 116), and a kitchen (HSS 118) for therapy.
 Observation facilities and recording equipment are available for all therapy rooms.
-All of the treatment rooms are equipped with remote-controlled video cameras.
+All the treatment rooms are equipped with remote-controlled video cameras.
 Portable computers are available by contacting Ms. Sterling-Orth.

-Administratively, our program is organized on campus within the College of Education and Human Sciences.
+Administratively, our program is organized on campus within the College of Health and Human Sciences.
 Our College offices are on the third floor of Centennial Hall.